Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: System Model

 In a standard distributed learning model without wireless communication, the Markov chain can be simplified as $Y\to X\to M\to \Tilde{Y}$.

 The performance of the learning model $f^{(W)}$ can be generally measured by a loss function $l(f^{(w)}(x),y)$ that calculates the distance between the model output and the target variable.
+The loss function is considered as the performance measure for generality, as it would be chosen to match different tasks, including regression, classification, and data recovery in an end-to-end data-oriented communication scenario.
 We formally define the loss function as $l:\mathcal{W}\times \mathcal{Z}\to \R^+$.
 First, we consider the performance of standard distributed learning.
-We denote the loss function for a model output as standard loss $\Tilde{l}\triangleq l(\Tilde{y}, y)$.
-Given the joint distribution of $p(x,y)$, the \textit{standard risk} is defined as
+We denote the loss function for a model output $\tilde{y}$ as standard loss $\Tilde{l}\triangleq l(\Tilde{y}, y)$.
+Given the joint distribution of $p(w,z)$, the \textit{standard risk} is defined as

-Note that in the above expression, the expectation is also taken over $p(w|z)$, as we are evaluating the risk on all learned posterior instead of a specific hypothesis $w$.
+Note that in the above expression, the expectation is also taken over $p(w|z)$, as we are evaluating the risk on all learned posteriors instead of a specific hypothesis $w$.

-In the context of wireless communication systems, the noisy channel may affect the learning algorithm and the feature transmission, thus deteriorating the model performance.
-Upon a specific channel realization with side information $s$, we denote the loss function for a distorted output as wireless loss $\hat{l}\triangleq l(\hat{y},y)$.
-Given the joint distribution of the hypothesis and sample space conditioned on the side information, the \textit{wireless risk} is defined as
+In the context of wireless communication systems, the noisy channel may affect the feature transmission and learning algorithm.
+Specifically, in the transmission process, the received signal $\hat{M}$ may not be identical to the transmitted signal $M$ due to the imperfect wireless channel.
+Meanwhile, based on the given side information $S$, the BS recovers hidden layer features from the received signal $\hat{M}$.
+The decoder $f_d^{(W)}$ utilizes these features to compute target results for the training algorithm.
+This enables the hypothesis $W$ in the decoder to implicitly learn information about the wireless channel in the training process.
+Therefore, the wireless channel can affect the model output $\hat{y}$ and influence the loss function, which we denote as wireless loss $\hat{l}\triangleq l(\hat{y},y)$.
+In this scenario, we consider the joint distribution of the hypothesis and sample space conditioned on the side information $q(w,z|s)$.
+Given this conditional distribution, the \textit{wireless risk} of a specific channel condition $s$ is defined as

 Therefore, the absolute difference between the wireless risk and the standard risk can be considered as the loss difference in the wireless environment.
-We denote the expectation on all channels as \textit{wireless risk discrepancy}, which is given by
+We denote the expectation over all channels as \textit{wireless risk discrepancy}, which is given by

-where $\mu=\mu(s)$ is the probability distribution of the side information and $f=f^{(\cdot)}$ is the function of learning model.
+where $\mu=\mu(s)$ is the probability distribution of the side information and $f=f^{(\cdot)}$ is the function of the learning model.
+The definitions are organized into Table \ref{tab:definitions} for better clarification.

 The discrepancy can be viewed as a characterization of the model's robustness to the imperfect wireless channel and its meaning is twofold.
 First, via the power of deep learning, we can learn a model minimizing the difference to achieve better robustness against distortion in wireless communication systems.
 Second, a small discrepancy indicates that the model allows for more channel perturbation while maintaining task performance, thus a relatively high transmission rate can be adopted.